Using Reports

 -

-Time range options for audit events or history entries:
+The time range options for audit events or history entries:

 -

-Previous day, Previous week, Previous month, Previous year
+Previous day, Previous week, Previous month, Previous year;

 -

-Week to date, Month to date, Year to date
+Week to date, Month to date, Year to date;

 -

-Last hour, Last 24 hours, Last 7 days, Last 30 days, Last month, Last 3 months
+Last hour, Last 24 hours, Last 7 days, Last 30 days, Last month, Last 3 months;

 -